Tuesday, May 24, 2022

 Pour maple-malt-cacao-butter over oat-nut mixture

-Spread evenly on the parchment-lined baking sheet.
+Spread evenly on the parchment-lined baking sheets.
+Don't wash the bowl - you'll use it later.

 Spread evenly in parchment-lined sheet pan

-Bake, stirring every 15 minutes, until golden.
-If you don't like big chunks, break them up as you stir.
 In my oven it took 1 hour, in my sister's oven 30 minutes.

 Baked oat-nut mixture

+Transfer back into the bowl you used to mix it together.
 Add fruit and stir to combine.
 If you add the fruit before you bake it, the fruit will burn.

 *NOTE: If you can find chopped dates covered with coconut or some other powdery substance you won't need to coat them in malt powder.
 Malt powder is slightly sweet but loaded with nutrients that sugar does not have.
 You can leave it out, or substitute another sweetener, like brown sugar or Swerve.
 My sister leaves it out entirely.
 I suppose...you could try coating the dates in coconut flakes...let me know if it works!